filipematias23/FIELDimageR-QGIS/README.md

 ---------------------------------------------
 ### Building the plot shapefile

 FIELDimageR-QGIS allows drawing the plot shape file using the function **fieldShape**.
 The function starts by creating a layer with four points at the field trial corners according to the steps highlighted below.
 The points sequence must be (1st point) left superior corner, (2nd point) right superior corner, (3rd point) right inferior corner, and (4th point) left inferior corner.
+At this point, the experimental borders can be eliminated (check the example).
 The mosaic will be presented for visualization with the North part on the superior part (top) and the south in the inferior part (bottom).
-The number of columns and rows must be informed.
-At this point, the experimental borders can be eliminated (check the example):

 <p align="center">
   <img src="https://github.com/filipematias23/images_FQ/blob/main/readme/qgis_3.jpg">